By CDV

 It’s Natural to Feel Guilty

 Guilt is the biggest and most pervasive lie we tell ourselves after living with domestic violence during early life.
-It will continue to affect us throughout our entire lives and can steal our capacity to create joy and success.
+It will continue to affect us throughout our entire lives and can rob us of our capacity to create joy and success.

 “Many people are driven by guilt,” writes Rick Warren, author of The Purpose Driven Life.
 “They spend their entire lives running from regret or hiding their shame.
 Guilt-driven people are manipulated by memories.
 They allow their past to control their future.”